Brno Moravia, Czech Republic Travel Guide

 Two Faces: A popular nightclub playing mainstream music, suitable for dancing.
 Sono Centrum: A modern multi-purpose venue that hosts concerts and also transforms into a lively club for various themed nights.

-Jakubské náměstí (St. James's Square) and surrounding streets: This area bustles with numerous pubs, bars, and restaurants.
+Jakubské náměstí (St. James's Square) and surrounding streets: This area bustles having a lot of pubs, bars, and restaurants.
 It is a popular spot for evening socializing.
 Zelný trh area: Additionally provides a decent choice of bars and pubs in its vicinity.

 Many bars and clubs are available until late, especially on weekends, providing options for extended evening entertainment and fun.